-After I told about this for a few of my friends, I received raised eye-brows and questions why I would like to support a “company like Walmart”.
-As an emerging PR person, and social media consultant, my image is extremely important to me, and the question “who do I work with” is extremely important for me to answer right for the sake of the brand what I am trying to build for myself.
+After I told about this for a few of my friends, I received raised eye-brows and questions about why I would like to support a “company like Walmart”.
+As an emerging PR person, and social media consultant, my image is extremely important to me, and the question “who do I work with” is extremely important for me to answer right for the sake of the brand that I am trying to build for myself.

-While partnering with an international retail giant is a no-brainer, I (too) had some negative feelings of Walmart.
+While partnering with an international retail giant is a no-brainer, I (too) had some negative feelings about Walmart.
 Especially after visiting one of their stores (in Leesville, Lousiana) this summer and the media recently portraying Sarah Palin’s biggest support group “Walmart Moms” (and I don’t agree with her politics, not that it really even matters, because as a Finnish citizen, I do not have a right to vote).

 I’m sure I had several reasons not to have “my brand” mixed with Walmart’s image.

 I have more reasons to be part of something I believe is going to be revolutionary in American marketing history, with a company making world history.

 Walmart has given me a chance to have my voice heard by more people, and not to spread the word of what they do or sell, but what I believe in.
 Living smart and saving money is one of them.
 Sustainability and living green is another one.

 But this isn’t really about me.
 This is about something much bigger.
 Walmart didn’t just give me the spotlight to get my voice heard, they gave me a chance to get your voice heard.